njh27/spikesorting_fullpursuit/README.md

 data in each GPU call and therefore might run faster without causing a timeout.
 Be sure that the program is discovering and using the desired GPU.

-Once FBP is
-installed and correctly detecting and using the host machine GPU, users must accomplish two objectives to sort their own data.
+Once FBP is installed and correctly detecting and using the host machine GPU, users must accomplish two objectives to sort their own data.

 1) Voltage timeseries of data must be in an N channels by M samples Numpy array.

-2) The user must create an appropriate electrode object that inherits from  the "AbstractProbe" class defined in the "electrode.py" module.
-The AbstractProbe class requires specification of the basic details of the recorded voltage such as sampling rate and the number of channels.
+2) The user must create an appropriate electrode object that inherits from the **AbstractProbe** class defined in the **electrode.py** module.
+The AbstractProbe class requires specification of the basic details of the recorded voltage data such as sampling rate and the number of channels.
 The primary purpose of the user defined subclass object is to specify the "get_neighbors" function.
+This function takes a single input, a channel number, and returns its corresponding "neighborhood" of channels.
+Users should ensure to keep the error check shown in the provided objects to ensure only channels within range are requested.
+The returned neighborhood is a numpy array of channel numbers.
+The returned numbers will be used to define a neighborhood for clustering of detected spike events.
+Returned neighborhoods for channel c, **MUST** include c.